 Toggle ItemWhy does BYU have a “residency” requirement for religion courses?Because BYU grants the undergraduate degree, it is felt that students should take courses at BYU (Provo) to have the “BYU experience.”
 While one may argue that other religion courses provide the same quality and depth as BYU religion courses, the point is not quality, but sponsorship.
 It is expected that BYU students have a BYU experience.
 Thus, residency ensures that BYU students will be afforded the experience of which they sought admittance.

 Toggle ItemCan AP hours reduce my required “residency” religion hours?AP credit that is accepted by the University counts as transfer credit.
-Students admitted to BYU prior to Fall 2019 should follow the table above which lists total hours transferred and the corresponding number of required religion hours at BYU.
+Students admitted to BYU and enrolled in classes prior to Fall 2019 should follow the table above which lists total hours transferred and the corresponding number of required religion hours at BYU.
 However, for students admitted for Fall 2019 or thereafter, AP credit will not be counted as transfer credit as it applies to religion residency requirements.

 Toggle ItemDo BYU–Idaho, BYU–Hawaii or institute of religion courses count towards the “residency” religion requirement at BYU?No. Only religion courses taken at BYU (Provo) count towards the religion residency requirement for graduation.
 However, Cornerstone courses taken at these institutions do satisfy core requirements.